-On the surface, social work and sociology appear to be interchangeable fields.
-While comparing social work vs. sociology does reveal similarities between professions, they are nevertheless distinct fields.
-Learning more about these two fields can make it easier to decide whether earning a Master of Social Work degree will help a professional achieve their desired career goals.
+While their names are similar, comparing social work careers vs. sociology careers shows them to be clearly distinct fields.
+Learning more about each of these professions can make it easier to decide whether an online Master of Social Work degree will help a professional achieve their desired career goals.

 What Is Social Work?

-Social work is an advocacy-driven field designed to connect individuals or groups of people with the resources they need to solve or address problems in their lives.
-Today’s social worker focuses on empowering the vulnerable, oppressed, and impoverished, helping them cope with issues that affect their overall quality of life — from substance abuse to mental health issues.
-In this sense, the primary objective of social work is to improve a person’s well-being by helping them to meet their basic needs.
+Social work is an advocacy-driven field designed to connect individuals or groups of people with the resources to solve or address problems in their lives.
+The modern focus of social workers is to empower the vulnerable, oppressed and impoverished, helping them cope with issues that affect their overall quality of life — from substance abuse to mental health issues and beyond.
+In this sense, the primary objective of social work is to improve a person’s well-being by helping them meet their basic needs.

-The role of the social worker is often twofold.
+The role of social workers is often twofold.
 First, they are charged with providing counseling services to their clients.
-Second, they refer services that offer clients a supportive environment and promote well-being.
-These services range from community resources, such as food stamps and childcare, to large-scale concepts like employment assistance or housing programs.
+Second, they refer clients to services that offer a supportive environment and promote well-being.
+These services may range from community resources such as food bank referrals and childcare, to government programs such as food stamps, employment assistance and housing initiatives.

 What Is Sociology?

-Sociology is a theory-driven social science specializing in the study of social behaviors and interactions among people, groups, and societies.
-Sociologists collect, research, and analyze data within social concepts such as class, gender, or income to identify and examine patterns of human behavior.
+Sociology, on the other hand, is a theory-driven social science specializing in the study of social behaviors and interactions among people, groups and societies.
+Sociologists collect, research and analyze data concerning social concepts such as class, gender or income to identify and examine patterns of human behavior.

 Sociologists design and conduct research projects that involve surveying, interviewing, and making observations to generate data that can then be analyzed.
-Research spans a spectrum of interest areas, such as public education, crime, and racial or ethnic relations.
-Sociologists leverage statistical analysis to establish the foundation for public policies or programs that aim to address social problems, from health inequality to access to homelessness.
+This research may span a spectrum of interest areas such as public education, crime, and racial or ethnic relations.
+Sociologists leverage statistical analysis to establish the foundation for public policies or programs that aim to address social problems, from health care inequities to homelessness.

-Educationally, sociology and social work offer different academic paths.
-Typically, sociologists and individuals working in the sociology field require graduate education — either a master’s or Ph.D. in sociology.
-There are two kinds of sociology master’s typically offered: a traditional program that prepares students to pursue a doctorate; and an applied program that grooms students to enter the workforce.
-While it’s possible to obtain entry-level positions with a bachelor’s degree in sociology, those that stop at this degree may benefit greatly from internships or by picking up volunteer work.
+Educationally, sociology and social work require different academic paths.
+Typically, sociologists and individuals working in the sociology field have graduate education — either a master’s or Ph.D. in sociology.
+Two kinds of sociology master’s are typically offered: a traditional program that prepares students to pursue a doctorate; and an applied program that readies students to enter the workforce.
+While it’s possible to obtain entry-level positions with a bachelor’s degree in sociology, those with this undergraduate degree may benefit greatly from internships or by picking up volunteer work.